-Our Karate classes in Whetstone target many types of people, usually one of these three: People who want to practice a new style of martial art or hobby which keeps them physically fit Individuals who are seriously interested in learning Karate & Individuals who would like to develop the ability to defend themselves while increasing their self-confidence in day to day life We can assist men, women and children of all ages regardless of their experience or natural ability.
+Our Karate classes in Whetstone focus on all types of people, usually one of these three: Those who want to practice a new martial art or hobby that keeps them in shape Those who are serious about learning Karate & Individuals who wish to develop the capability to defend themselves while increasing their confidence in day to day life We can assist men, women and children of any age irrespective of their experience or actual physical ability.

 Karate practice (Whetstone ) – Our Karate Classes in Whetstone

 Karate practice is usually divided into three primary activities:

 Kihon (drilling of stances, blocks, punches, strikes and kicks)

 We bring these three activities together to bring you a complete Karate tuition experience in Whetstone .